spree/spree/guides/content/developer/core/promotions.md

 Promotions within Spree are used to provide discounts to orders, as well as to add potential additional items at no extra cost.
 Promotions are one of the most complex areas within Spree, as there are a large number of moving parts to consider.

-The first of these moving parts is that promotions are based on <%= link_to "Activators", :activators %>, using the functionality provided by that area of Spree to know when to trigger the application of a promotion to an order. **Please read that guide first**.
+The first of these moving parts is that promotions are based on [Activators](activators), using the functionality provided by that area of Spree to know when to trigger the application of a promotion to an order. **Please read that guide first**.

 Promotions depend on activators to know when to activate.
-Promotions are only activatable for an order if the order is in any state except `complete`, `awaiting return`, or `returned`.
+Promotions can only be applied for an order if the order is in any state except `complete`, `awaiting return`, or `returned`.

 Promotions relate to two other main components: `actions` and `rules`.
 When a promotion is activated, the actions for the promotion are performed, passing in the payload from the `fire_event` call that triggered the activator becoming active.
 Rules are used to determine if a promotion meets certain criteria in order to be applicable.